Lambda-Null/tome/A_Bootstrapping_Initial_Version/2_Named_Macros.md

 * Fenced blocks preceded by a label definition `[like this]:`
 * Angle bracket style links to those definitions `<#like this>`

-Keep in mind that this file is designed to be run by <1_Starting_Point.md>, so the named blocks don't have meaning in this context.
-If blocks are named, it's because they're reused by later stages in the bootstrapping process.
+These aren't really valid Markdown, but they're close enough to keep in the same spirit.
+Keep in mind that this file is designed to be run by [1_Starting_Point.md](1_Starting_Point.md), so the named blocks don't have meaning in this context.

 ## Tracking Macros